termux-pacman/termux-pacman.github.io/README.md

-**Termux Pacman** is an organization dedicated to maintaining Termux packages in the pacman format, developing their own packages, and developing publicly available tools for working with pacman.
+[Termux-Pacman](https://github.com/termux-pacman) is an organization dedicated to maintaining Termux packages in the pacman format, developing their own packages, and developing publicly available tools for working with pacman.

 ## Basic Repos:
 ### main